slevomat/coding-standard/README.md

 This sniff disallows trailing commas in multi-line calls.

+This sniff provides the following setting:

+* `onlySingleLine`: to enable checks only for single-line calls.

 #### SlevomatCodingStandard.Functions.RequireTrailingCommaInCall 🔧

 Commas after the last parameter in function or method call make adding a new parameter easier and result in a cleaner versioning diff.